hcorry98/terraform-aws-s3staticsite/README.md

 ## Resources

-- S3 bucket to deploy files.
+- S3 bucket to deploy files
-- CloudFront distribution fronting the bucket to provide an SSL connection.
+- CloudFront distribution fronting the bucket to provide an SSL connection
 - Route 53 hosted zone for the BYU sub-domain with records to the CloudFront distribution
 - ACM certificate for the URL